siddharthjaswal/travlogue/app/src/main/java/com/aurora/travlogue/feature/tripdetail/IMPLEMENTATION_COMPLETE.md

-# Trip Detail Feature - Implementation Complete ✅
+# Trip Detail Feature - Implementation Status

+## Latest Update: v0.4.0 (January 17, 2025)

-## Summary
+### Summary

-The Trip Detail feature MVP (Phase 1) has been successfully implemented!
-This feature provides a comprehensive view of trip details with timeline visualization, location management, booking tracking, and trip statistics.
+The Trip Detail feature has been significantly enhanced with **full CRUD create operations**!
+Phase 1 MVP is now **85% complete** with add functionality for activities, locations, and bookings.
+Users can now create complete trip itineraries with a comprehensive UI.

 ## 🎉 What's Been Implemented

-### Core Functionality
+### Core Functionality (v0.3.0)
 ✅ **Full Trip Detail View** with tab-based navigation ✅ **Smart Day Schedule Generation** for fixed and flexible date trips ✅ **Activity Grouping by Time Slot** (Morning, Afternoon, Evening, Full Day)